David-Hien/Unit-3/Project.md

     ...

-    # This method takes the value on the selected row of the table
-    # and prints it on the according TextEdit fields
-    def check_pressed(self, table, row):
-        ...

-    # This method takes the input from the values in the TextEdit fields
-    # and converted it into a row
-    def get_row(self):
-        ...

     # This method runs when the button "Save" is pressed
     def edit_save(self):
         # Checks if Shoe id is specified, doesn't run if shoe_id blank